 It is called "serenity," this assurance that there is something bigger than all these things that must ultimately prevail because it is right and true.
 We must remember that, down deep where it counts, we are harbored within it and it cannot be shaken and it is taking us home.
 Wherever and whatever that may be.
-All we need to do is to keep going, keep calm, keep believing, keep moving toward the goal while we keep our eyes on the God within and, oh yes, by all means, keep fishing.
+All we need to do is to keep going, keep calm, keep believing, keep moving toward the goal while we keep our eyes on the God within.